Kopyshevskiy/DenseDeCUR/README.md

-## Dense Decoupling Common and Unique Representations
+## Dense, Decoupling of Common and Unique Representations

 <p align="center">